16 Great Offline businesses You Can Start In a Recession With Less Than 50 Thousand Naira

 - Become a Coach/Consultant.
 You can coach people on how to manage their finances, especially in this economic downturn.
 People are looking for help and unless you project yourself, no one will know about you and you might lose the opportunity of earning extra income.
 If you are in the financial circle, now is the time to act.

 - Become a Counsellor especially if you are trained in this field.
 People are going through issues in life and looking for the way out.
 It might be drug abuse, alcohol, or even sex addictions.
 Our cultures restrain people from opening up but if you are a psychologist, open your eyes and you will see the needs everywhere.

 - Laundry/Dry Cleaning Business.
 There are people everywhere looking for who to help them with their washing.
 Go to offices, banks, and hospitals.
 It will cost you almost nothing to start except for the detergent, water, and light.
 When you begin, you won’t need all the machines until you understand the rudiments of the business and by that time, the business should be paying its bills.

 - Makeup Business.
 Every woman wants to look good on her special day like her wedding, naming of a child, birthday parties, and other functions.
 Make up a woman to look beautiful and you will be handsomely paid.

 - Cleaning and Housekeeping Business.
 Offices now contract out the cleaning of their offices.
 You can start with the cleaning of windows and curtains of such places.
-There are households that don’t need a stay indoor maid should be your target.
+There are households that don’t need a stay indoor maid so such homes should be your target.

 - Rental Business.
 Nigerians love celebrations and parties so economic meltdown or not people will still celebrate so the need for rental services.
 Canopies, chairs, tables, table clothes, big cooking pots, etc. can never be adequate.
 Make your service known to your colleagues, church members, club, and classmates and you will be surprised with the network of contacts you have.